Seasonal Planning for Spain Travel

 Feria de Cordoba (May): If you’re traveling to Spain in late May and want to see a Feria celebration, head for Cordoba: their version of the popular flamenco festival happens a few weeks after the one in Seville.

-Winter (December through February)
+Winter in Spain (December to February)

 Winter is the off-season in Spain.
 By this point, the weather is no longer beach-friendly, and parts of the country are rainy and cold.
 However, there’s still plenty to do in these months, from winter sports to Christmas and New Year’s celebrations.